 What is a Hair Topper?

-Here’s what I did..
-I went around to some hair supply stores, an upscale hairpiece shop, Youtube, Amazon and even eBay.
-Here is what I found!
+Here’s what I did next..
+I went around to some hair supply stores and some upscale hairpiece shops.
+I looked at a ton of videos on Youtube, Amazon, and even eBay and here is what I found!

 Hair Beauty Supply Stores:

 I found a huge assortment of hair at the hair supply store.
 When I say a hair supply store, I do not mean Sally’s Beauty Supply.
 I mean the kind of beauty supply store that sells nothing but wigs and extensions.